gsauthof/digitalocean/README.md

     DigitalOcean GrubLoader v0.1 (20160527) CentOS
     DigitalOcean GrubLoader v0.2 (20160714) CentOS
+    ...

 With that, updating the kernel on a CentOS droplet is as easy as everywhere else, i.e. it is just a `yum update` and `shutdown -r now` away.
-Apparently, this [took them 3 years or so][2] (the 2013 date on the article is misleading, it wasn't updated when the new CentOS content was added).
+Apparently, this change [took them 3 years or so][2] to implement (the 2013 date on the article is misleading as it was updated several times since 2013).

 That means that the new recommended way to setup a CentOS droplet is to just configure the GrubLoader 'kernel' and do standard